Mildred E. Mathias Botanical Garden: Collections

 Because the garden is frost-free it can accommodate tropical and sub-tropical plants, including special collections of ferns, palms, eucalyptus and figs. The eucalyptus and figs were brought to the garden during its early years, before they became widespread in the Los Angeles region.
 Plants are arranged by geographic, taxonomic or cultural needs to demonstrate to students and visitors how specimens are related to one another.

-They are also organized by themes, including desert plants, aquatic plants, Mediterranean-climate shrubs, and native Hawaiian plants, among others.
+Within the garden, you'll find various themed sections, such as the California Native garden, the Mediterranean Garden, the Hawaiian Garden, the Ancient Forest Section, and many more, allowing visitors to explore the diversity of flora from different parts of the world.

+The herbarium, which contains 150,000 dried and pressed plant specimens with a focus on California and the Western United States, is curated by Dr. Anthony Baniaga.
+The herbarium also has a special library dedicated to botanical literature and journals.

 Notable specimens

-The garden includes a large dawn redwood (Metasequoia glyptostroboides), an endangered species.
+The garden includes a large dawn redwood (Metasequoia glyptostroboides), from China, an endangered species that was once thought to be extinct.

+There is also a large Torrey Pine, a rare tree found mainly in San Diego, California, which has its own nature reserve in San Diego.

+In the Hawaiian Section, there are many colorful Hawaiian hibiscus plants, which is also the state flower of Hawaii.

+The palm section contains palms native to parts around the world, including the Chilean wine palm (Jubaea chilensis), the Spiny fiber palm (Trithrinax acanthocoma), Pygmy Date Palm (Phoenix roebelenii), and Texas Palmetto (Sabal mexicana).